SCIENTIFICALLY PROVEN • REVOLUTIONARY

 WEANED BEEF CALVES

-"Across all the studies that we ran, we typically saw a 15-20% increase in average daily gain post-weaning in calves that received the analog at the time of weaning."
+"Across all the studies that we ran, we typically saw a 15-20% increase in average daily gain post-weaning in calves that received the analogue at the time of weaning."

 BEEF CALVES